100 Amazing African Cities That Were Completely Destroyed By Europeans

-(Please note – the research supporting this post is mostly derived from Robin Walker, a distinguished panafricanist and historian who has written the book ‘When We Ruled’, and by PD Lawton, another great panafricanist, who has an upcoming book titled “The Invisible Empire”.
+Please note – the research supporting this post is mostly derived from Robin Walker, a distinguished panafricanist and historian who has written the book ‘When We Ruled’, and by PD Lawton, another great panafricanist, who has an upcoming book titled “The Invisible Empire”.
 All quotes and excerpts below are from the books of Robin Walker and PD Lawton.
 I highly recommend you to read Walker’s book ‘When We Ruled’ to get a full account of the beauty of the continent before its destruction.
-You can get more info about PD Lawton work by visiting her blog:

 The mediaeval Nigerian city of Benin was built to “a scale comparable with the Great Wall of China”.
 There was a vast system of defensive walling totalling 10,000 miles in all.
 Even before the full extent of the city walling had become apparent the Guinness Book of Records carried an entry in the 1974 edition that described the city as: “The largest earthworks in the world carried out prior to the mechanical era.” – Excerpt from “The Invisible Empire”, PD Lawton, Source-YouTube, uploader-dogons2k12 `African Historical Ruins`